ds7-ds/Model-Airport/Engineering/Electrical Engineering/Test Labs/Test Lab 3/Robot Circuit Test.md

 1. Test circuit by flashing photodiode on and off.
 Circuit should work as planned.

+1. Check voltage and current of different states of battery pack.
+Record those voltages and currents.

 1. Check voltage and current of different states of motor.
 Record those voltages and currents.

 1. Check voltage and current of different states of R2.
 Record those voltages and currents.